iterative/dvc.org/content/docs/command-reference/exp/diff.md

 # Description

 Provides a quick way to compare `dvc params` and `dvc metrics` between two `dvc experiments` by printing a table of differences.
-It includes the params/metrics file "Path", "Param" or "Metric" name, their "Old" and "New" values, and the difference ("Change") if both values are numbers.
+By default, it includes the params/metrics file "Path", "Param" or "Metric" name, the new "Value", and the difference ("Change") fpr numeric values.

 > This is similar to combining the reports from `dvc params diff` and
 > `dvc metrics diff` together, for the experiments in question.

-Without arguments, this command compares all the params and metrics currently present in the <abbr>workspace</abbr> (e.g. the last `dvc exp run`) with the latest committed versions (required).
+Without arguments, this command compares all the params and metrics defined in `dvc.yaml` files currently present in the <abbr>workspace</abbr> (e.g. the last `dvc exp run`) with the latest committed versions (required).
 Only params/metrics that changed are listed, by default (show everything with `--all`).

 `a_rev` and `b_rev` are optional experiments to compare.
 They accept experiment names or hashes (see `dvc exp run`).
 Providing a single one results in comparing it to the workspace.

-All params and metrics defined in the experiments' `dvc.yaml` files are used by default.

 Another way to display experiments is the `dvc exp show` command, which lists all the current experiments (without comparisons).